 - Parson Cross Learning Zone, 320 Wordsworth Avenue, Parson Cross, Sheffield S5 9NL.
 Runs fortnightly on Fridays from 10am-2pm.

 Other services at Mind

-ManKind – an informal peer support group for men that meets on Zoom every Thursday.
+ManKind – an informal peer support group for men that meets weekly.

 Training Programmes – Sheffield Mind deliver a range of training sessions designed to introduce people to or develop their understanding of mental health issues.